[Revised from the Archives.]

 The Garden of Eden story doesn’t have a point.

 Like all true stories, the point is the story itself.
 We can get more than one meaning out of it.
 We can even get meanings that look contradictory.
-Your mind can really gnaw on it.
+The mind can gnaw on it.

 Perelandra’s view is that Eve held Adam hostage: break the commandments or you can’t be with me.
 That view can be found in the temple too if you look for it.
 But if you’re looking for it, what you’ll most notice is that God is the real hostage.